iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ~~~

 Here `hello` is the name of the function, `[who]` is the parameter list, and
 the expression on the second line is the body of the function.
-For comparison,
+The return
+value of the function is the value of the last expression inside the function
+body.
+In this case, it is the value of the `(str "Hello, " who "!")`
+expression.

-our function looks like this in Java:
+For comparison, our function looks like this in Java:

 ~~~ {.java}
 String hello(String who) {
     return "Hello, " + who + "!";
 }
 ~~~

+Note that in Clojure, there is no `return` keyword; the return value of a
+function is always the value of the last expression in the function body.

 Now, let's try calling our function: